qualious/geant_challenge_2022-01-17/README.md

  - frontend/src/components/Comments
      - add error boundry here as well. it's currently used under Songs but it's dev facing component so it might be used as a single component in the future
      - /index.tsx::21 <-- remove the unncesssary loading check (it's handled by suspense already

+# Original Task:

+### Description

+The development team is assigned to design and develop a new service.
+The marketing team has named the service «SongBook».
+The service kickstarts a community of people interested in songs by enabling authenticated users to view information about songs and discuss them through comments.

+The application should be structured in three parts:

+    A remote data store that stores information about the songs, the users and their comments.
+    A backend application that exposes a RESTful API to manage users, songs and comments.
+    A frontend application, that uses the API exposed by the backend, to authenticate users and present them with a responsive interface to view information about songs, add new songs and add comments about a song.

+### Technology stack

+    Development progress and iterations are tracked through this Github repository.
+    The backend application must be built with Python3 using the FastAPI web framework.
+    The frontend application should be built with Vue or a React-based framework.
+    The storage backend we use in production is a Postgres database, but feel free to use the database system you’re most comfortable with.
+    You are free to use any other tool or library you see fit for the application.

+### Requirements

+    The users need to register and authenticate before using the application.
+    Authenticated users can view information about songs and their comments.
+    Authenticated users can add new songs.
+    Authenticated users can add comments to any song.
+    Authenticated users can delete their accounts.
+    Authenticated users can delete their comments.
+    Authenticated users see the list of songs they have added on the homepage.
+    Authenticated users can use a CLI tool like curl to query the API and do all actions above.

+### Other notes

+    We do not expect a rich data model for the users, the songs and any other entity in the system.
+Basic information like username and email, and title, artist and the release date is good enough.
+    There is no search functionality.
+We assume that users know the URL of a song to view the song’s information and comments.
+    There is no need to send emails or verify user email addresses during registration.
+    We expect a responsive design, but otherwise basic look and feel.
+We do expect proper usage of HTML elements.
+    The frontend application should dynamically validate user input.
+    Your design and code should meet the requirements above, be well structured and documented to allow for flexibility and future extensibility.